Posted by Robert Half on 28 July 2017

 Finding the right people

-High levels of employment right across Asia make it critical for hiring companies to give themselves the best possible chance of attracting high quality applicants who can add significant value to the organisation.
+High levels of employment right across Japan make it critical for hiring companies to give themselves the best possible chance of attracting high quality applicants who can add significant value to the organisation.

 This involves much more than simply advertising a role online and waiting for CVs to flood in.

 The key to hiring the right people is to have a proactive recruitment strategy in place.
 You may have particular individuals in mind for the role that you’ve met through your professional network.
 However more often than not, hiring great people means being open to candidates you haven't met before.
 Advertising on jobs boards may help track them down, but partnering with a recruitment agency offers a greater chance of success while providing savings of time and company resources.